-You must instruct your Lansweeper installation to delete assets.
+You must instruct your Lansweeper installation to remove assets.
 You can either have automatic cleanups performed or manually remove any unwanted assets from your database and web console.

 Automatically deleting unwanted assets